Codingpastor/fathertrucker.ca/README.md

 ### Custom Domain Setup with GoDaddy

-1. In the GitHub Pages settings, enter `fathertrucker.ca` in the "Custom domain" field
+1. In the GitHub Pages settings, enter `thefathertrucker.ca` in the "Custom domain" field
 2. Save the settings
 3. In GoDaddy (where the domain is registered):
    - Log in to your GoDaddy account